BestTimesToVisit.com Logo

 activity

 Escape the city bustle and rejuvenate at the Sabandía hot springs, nestled amidst stunning volcanic landscapes.
-Soak in the naturally heated mineral waters, surrounded by breathtaking scenery.
-This is a perfect way to unwind after a day of exploring Arequipa.
+Relax in the naturally heated pools, surrounded by breathtaking views.
+It's the perfect way to unwind after a day of exploring.

 Best time: Year-round